 The Staffordshire bull terrier needs high-quality dog food, either commercially or home-prepared, with your veterinarian’s supervision.

-Some dogs are susceptible to gain weight.
+Some dogs are susceptible to gaining weight.
 Treats can be a part of the dog’s training, but giving too much can cause obesity.

 GROOMING AND CARE